konradcodes/udacity-capstone-project/README.md

 Capstone project for Cloud DevOps Nanodegree.

-Rolling Updates deployment process was used for CD of the application
+Rolling Updates deployment process was used for CD of the application.